couchbase/tlm/README.markdown

 point unless you work for Couchbase and have specific development issues to work on.

-### "Best" Developer build
+### "Best" Developer experience

-If you're building Couchbase Server more than just a one-off, there are a few modifications you can make to speed up your compile-edit-debug cycle.
+If you're building Couchbase Server more than just a one-off, there are a few modifications you can make to make your life easier and speed up your compile-edit-debug cycle.

 The most significant two are:

 1. Use Ninja as the CMake generator - [Ninja](https://ninja-build.org) is